mvrdevelopment/gdtf-din-spec/gdtf-spec.md

 # glb

-The entirely selfcontained binary file format of a glTF scene or model.
+The selfcontained binary file format of a glTF scene or model.

 ## File Format Definition